queue-miscreant/nvim-image-test/README.md

 If a list, then the entries will be interpreted as maps (such as "zf") to _not_ remap.

 ### parent\_tty\_magic

 Enables fetching character sizes from terminals of parent processes.
 Defaults to true.

+### tmux\_detach\_clears

+Whether or to detach and reattach to the tmux session to clear images.
+If true, this may cause excessive "flashing" behavior due to delay between detatching and reattaching to the tmux session.
+If not inside tmux, this option does nothing.
+Defaults to 0 (false).

 ### ioctl\_magic